-The SFSYO's most recent tour took place in summer of 2015, and included return engagements at the Berlin Philharmonie, Amsterdam's Concertgebouw, and Prague's Smetana Hall, as well as the orchestra's debut appearance in Milan with a performance at the Sala Verdi of the Milan Conservatory.
+The SFSYO's most recent tour took place in summer of 2015, and included return engagements at the Berlin Philharmonie, Amsterdam's Concertgebouw, and Prague's Smetana Hall, as well as the orchestra's debut appearances in Milan with a performance at the Sala Verdi of the Milan Conservatory and in Udine at the Teatro Nuovo Giovanni da Udine.
 The SFSYO was also featured as the opening concert of the Audi Summer Festival's 25th Anniversary Season in Ingolstadt, Germany, in a performance that was transmitted worldwide via live webcast on Bavarian Radio and telecast in Europe on the Unitel channel.